Teaching About the Electoral College

 4. The Electoral College: The NC Civic Education Consortium’s lesson plan focuses on the purpose, function, and history of the Electoral College before asking students to evaluate the fairness of the system and to participate in a debate over its pros and cons.
 It provides discussion questions, student worksheets, activities, and a teacher’s guide to supplement the lesson.

 5. The Electoral College by TEDEd: This is a self-guided student lesson in a WebQuest-like format that could be completed in pairs or groups.
-It is perfect for either remote learning and breakout rooms on Zoom or whole-class independent work.
+(Alternate video link) It is great for either remote learning or whole-class independent work.
 The lesson focuses on the history of the Electoral College, giving examples of past outcomes and how it works today.

 6. Decode the Electoral College and Predict the Next President: This PBS Newshour lesson demonstrates how the Electoral College works and how it has impacted past elections.
 Students have the opportunity to use a simulation activity and predict who the next president will be.